 Besides, the most powerful tool in boosting performance is not productivity tracking software, but rather effective leadership.
-If performance theatre is underway then it is not just the actors, but the theatre owners, managers and sponsors that are to blame.
+If performance theater is underway, then it is not just the actors, but the theater owners, managers and sponsors that are to blame.

-Our analytics illuminate the path to greater productivity & engagement on a team by team basis, backed up by an engagement methodology that enables teams to deliver tangible results fast.
+Our analytics solution illuminates the path to greater productivity & engagement (project by project and team by team), backed up by an engagement methodology that enables leaders to deliver tangible results fast.

 Updated from an original post from Oct.
 16 2022.